kide-vm/kide/lib/compiler/README.md

-### Ast
+### Compiling

 The Ast (abstract syntax tree) is created by salama-reader gem and the classes defined there

-### Compiling

 The code in this directory compiles the AST to the virtual machine code.

-If this were an intrepreter, we would just walk the tree and do what it says.
+If this were an interpreter, we would just walk the tree and do what it says.
 Since it's not things are a little more difficult, especially in time.

 When compiling we deal with two times, compile-time and run-time.